Bring your GGU ID for entry to the libraries.

-The Law and Business Libraries are open to Golden Gate University students, faculty, staff, and select other groups.
-Generally, all patrons entering the Library must use a current Golden Gate University ID or access card to enter through the security gate.
-Law students will have priority during finals on the Law Library Plaza and Basement floors generally, for quiet study space.
+GGU Libraries are open to Golden Gate University students, faculty, staff, and select other groups.
+Persons entering the library must use a current GGU ID or access card to enter through the security gate.
+Alumni, guests, other individuals may be granted access to the library, see details below.

 Patrons who may use the library without a current access card include: